girliemac/RPi-KittyCam/README.md

 Raspberry Pi app using a camera and PIR motion sensor, written in Node.js using Johnny-Five and KittyDar for  with cat facial detection.

-**I will write up the step-by-step tutorial (hopefully) soon!** But unti then, here is the instruction how to run this code locally with your own Raspberry Pi.
+**I will write up the step-by-step tutorial (hopefully) soon!** But until then, here is the instruction how to run this code locally with your own Raspberry Pi.

 ## Building the Circuit